 Copywriting can seem an intimidating topic to the uninitiated.
-And whilst it is true that quality copywriting is learnt over many years, there are plenty of tips that can quickly get you on the right path.
+And whilst it is true that quality copywriting is learned over many years, there are plenty of tips that can quickly get you on the right path.

-1. Break It Up
+1. Break It Up and Make It Skimmable

 Let’s face it – you are not writing a novel.
 People will not have the patience to wade through lines and lines of text, even if you do have a fascinating message to deliver.
 This is because modern readers have limited attention spans and dense blocks of text can be overwhelming.
 To improve readability, break your content into short paragraphs and incorporate bullet points, numbered lists, and subheadings.

 You would be amazed at the difference it makes to the readability of your content – structure can have a dramatic effect.

 You need to draw attention to such statements.
 The easiest way to do that is to make them bold, or underline them.
 But don’t be afraid to let your creativity run wild – for example, you could repeat key statements in a “quote box” embedded within the post (this is done all the time in magazines).

-Pictures should be an integral part of any blog post.
 Look at it this way – if you present a block of text to someone, they will either read it or they won’t.
 But when you introduce images, the equation changes.
 They may read the text or they may not.
 But they will almost definitely look at the image.
 And if you have included an intriguing or poignant image that links in well with the subject matter, the possibility of your post being read increases dramatically.

 You can really look to put the odds in your favor by including a caption with the image.
 If you can create solid links, from image to caption to content, your post’s read count will jump.

 11. Be Epic

-8. Keep ‘Em Hanging
+12. Keep ‘Em Hanging